explaingit

 USE CASE 1

-Build a searchable documentation site for an open-source library without writing HTML or CSS.
+Create a documentation site for an open-source library by running one CLI command and writing Markdown files.

 USE CASE 2